 It depends.
 With the Agilent 1100 type systems for example, a 10 µL injection volume will produce a maximum peak height for the L6 solution of typically about 1600 – 1800 mAU, which is about the maximum absorbance one would use on that detector.
 For your Jasco system, you would have to try to inject the […]

 Yes, the HSQ kit will work on multiple pumps.
 For Gradient Qualification Tests, the base method is called “GRDAB” for “Gradient, pump A/B*”, where the “*” designates that the B fluid circuit is “visualized” with the addition of the Gradient Visualization Solution (GVS).
 For ternary or higher gradient systems to be qualified, the same gradient […]

 Validation of the method would not be applicable since it is used to qualify the instrument itself.
 Suppose you’re talking about LOD or LOQ of the HPLC method as a validation parameter, for example.
 You wouldn’t need to validate this parameter in the HSQ Kit method because its calculation first assumes that the detector is […]

-The UV kit only contains potassium dichromate for absorbance accuracy, holmium for wavelength accuracy and potassium iodide for stray light.
-It will not cover the other wavelength ranges and can be used to comply with USP <857> for the ranges where these are applicable.
-The chart below is provided for acceptable criteria in the USP <857> as Wavelength […]
+Not all Three… The MicroSolv UV Calibration Kit contains Potassium Dichromate for Absorbance Accuracy, Holmium Oxide for Wavelength Accuracy and Potassium Iodide for Stray Light measurements.
+It will not cover the other Wavelength Ranges and can be used to comply with USP <857> for the ranges where the supplied solutions are applicable.
+The Chart below […]

 Fluctuations in readings in a UV-vis instrument are almost certainly due to a failing lamp.
 A typical insturment which uses a xenon lamp is normally rated for only about 500 hrs, while a deuterium can range from 1,000-3,000 hrs.
 However, they will sooner or later.
 If you are not sure of the hours on the lamp, I would […]